Skip to main content

 ethinyl estradiol and segesterone

-• Estrogen and progestin vaginal ring that can be inserted and removed by a woman herself.
+• Combination estrogen and progestin vaginal ring that can be self-inserted and self-removed.

 • Is left in place for 21 days and removed for 7 days each cycle (withdrawal bleeding occurs during the 7 days).
-Same ring is used to prevent pregnancy for up to one year.
+Same ring is used to prevent pregnancy for up to one year (thirteen 28-day cycles).
+Replace after one year of use.

-• Annovera is 97.3% effective in preventing pregnancy when used as directed.
+• Annovera is about 97% effective in preventing pregnancy when used as directed.

-• Annovera costs over $2,000 but only needs replacement once per year.
-Most insurance will cover under ACA.
-Manufacturer may offer additional savings, if needed.
-No generic available.
+• Annovera costs over $2,400 but only needs replacement once per year.
+Insurance or Medicaid typically covers cost.
+Manufacturer may offer additional savings for copays, if needed.

-• Annovera has not been adequately evaluated in women with a body mass index (BMI) greater than 29 kg/m2.
+• Annovera has not been adequately evaluated in overweight or obese women with a body mass index (BMI) greater than 29 kg/m2.
+Speak with your doctor if you have concerns.

 • Do not refrigerate or freeze Annovera.